corallab-base/Docker-Tips/README.md

 ## 2. SSHFS:

-SSHFS (SSH File System) provides a way to check and edit server files by our machine's file system GUI.
+SSHFS (SSH File System) provides a way to check and edit server local files by our machine's file system GUI.

 Example command to mount a remote directory to local directory `mnt`.